-There are a wide range of chocolate candies available in Japan with various unique characteristics.Many feature their flavor and taste differentiated from others, but a few differentiate themselves in appearance.
+As with other countries, a wide range of chocolate candies are available in Japan.
+Each of those has its own characteristics and a flavor differentiated from others, but a few differentiate themselves in appearance.

-Actually, I picked up a representative example of such Japanese chocolate candies with unique appearance at a supermarket near my house.
+Actually, today I purchased a representative example of such Japanese chocolate candies with unique appearance.

-The Japanese product I want to introduce today is a milk chocolate “Goen Ga Aruyo (ごえんがあるよ)”, which is a long-seller chocolate candy released by Tirol Choco in 1984.
+What I bought this time is the above milk chocolate “Goen Ga Aruyo (ごえんがあるよ)”, which is a long-selling chocolate candy released by Tirol Choco in 1984.
 The milk chocolate of Goen ga Aruyo is dubbed “Goen Choco”.

-As you may know, the company, Tirol Choco has another famous chocolate candy series “Tirol Chocolate (チロルチョコ)“, which is one of the most popular chocolate candy series in Japan.
+As you may know, the Japanese company, Tirol Choco has another famous chocolate candy series “Tirol Choco (チロルチョコ)“, which is one of the most popular chocolate candy series in Japan.

-According to the description of the back of the package, the ingredient of 5 yen chocolate includes sugar, cacao mass, whole powdered milk, cocoa butter, vegetable fat and oil, cocoa powder, emulsifiers, and perfume.
+According to the ingredient list on the back of the package, the Goen Chocolate consists of sugar, cacao mass, whole powdered milk, cocoa butter, vegetable fat and oil, cocoa powder, emulsifier and flavoring.